okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/event_hooks/index.md

 For general information on how Okta encapsulates events, see the [System Log API](/docs/api/resources/system_log/) documentation.

-Examples of available types of events include user lifecycle changes, the completion by a user of a specific stage in an Okta process flows, and changes in Okta objects.
-You could configure an event hook, for example, to deliver notification of user deactivation events.
-You could use this to trigger processes you need to execute internally every time a user is deactivated, like updating a record in an HR system, creating a ticket in a support system, or generating an email message.
+Examples of available types of events include user lifecycle changes, the completion by a user of a specific stage in an Okta process flow, and changes in Okta objects.
+You could configure an event hook, for example, to deliver notifications of user deactivation events.
+You could use this to trigger processes that you need to execute internally every time a user is deactivated, like updating a record in an HR system, creating a ticket in a support system, or generating an email message.

 ## Requests Sent by Okta

-When events occur in your org that match an event type you configured your event hook to deliver, the event hook is automatically triggered and sends a request to your external service.
+When events occur in your org that match an event type that you configured your event hook to deliver, the event hook is automatically triggered and sends a request to your external service.
 The JSON payload of the request provides information on the event.
 A sample JSON payload is provided in [Sample Event Delivery Payload](#sample-event-delivery-payload) below.

 The requests sent from Okta to your external service are HTTPS requests.
 POST requests are used for the ongoing delivery of events, and a one-time GET request is used for verifying your endpoint.